Proposed Bill Would Outlaw Using Hand-Held Devices While Driving in Tennessee

 Drivers put their lives and those of others at risk when they attempt to use a hand-held device while behind the wheel of a vehicle.
 Those who have suffered because of a distracted driver may have legal options to explore.

 If you have been injured or lost a loved one in a fatal car crash, contact our Knoxville car accident attorneys for experienced legal assistance in filing a claim.
-Our initial consultation is always free and we will not charge you any fees unless we help you recover compensation for your claim.
+Our initial consultation is always free and our personal injury lawyers will not charge you any fees unless we help you recover compensation for your claim.